$\alpha$-nucleus optical potentials from chiral effective field theory $NN$ interactions: Conclusions and Outlook

 \section{Conclusions and Outlook}

 We have presented the derivation of $\alpha$-target optical potentials through the double folding of local chiral EFT $NN$ potentials~\cite{Geze13QMCchi,Geze14long} over realistic nucleonic densities.
-To calculate their imaginary part, we have used dispersive relations.
-The results are potentials generated from first principles without any fitting parameter.
-Within this framework, we were able to reproduce elastic-scattering data for the collision on $^4$He, $^{12}$C, $^{16}$O,$^{40}$Ca, $^{48}$Ca and $^{120}$Sn between 100 and 400 MeV.
+To calculate their imaginary part, a zeroth-order solution is to assume it to be proportional to the real double-folding potential~\cite{Alv03ImPot}, which gives an interaction that depends on the proportionality parameter $N_W$.
+The approach we have mostly explored in this work is to use the Kramers-Kronig relations, which gives us a first derivation of potentials generated from first principles without any fitting parameter.
+Even though we do not include energy contributions from coupling to excited states, at sufficiently high energy this approximation is justified, and leads to cross sections that are in fair agreement with experimental data.
+Within this framework, we were able to reproduce elastic-scattering data for the collision on $^4$He, $^{12}$C, $^{16}$O, $^{40}$Ca, $^{48}$Ca and $^{120}$Sn between 100 and 400 MeV.

-Dispersion relations lead to a good prediction of data at large angles.
+Kramers-Kronig relations lead to a good prediction of data at large angles.
 This is true for all targets, but especially clear for $^{12}$C, and less good for $^{120}$Sn, target for which our simplified approach might not be sufficient.
 Contrary to what we have observed in Ref.~\cite{Dura20ImDisp}, for asymmetric scattering, the radial shape of the imaginary part is no longer identical to that of the exchange part of the real potential.
-In these cases, to apply the dispersion relations, the integration over the energy must be performed for each radial point.
+In these cases, to apply the Kramers-Kronig relations, the integration over the energy must be performed for each radial point.

 We have seen that there are two major inputs for these calculations: the $\alpha$ density and the $NN$ interaction.
 Both of them affect significantly the angular dependence of the cross section.
-We also have observed that the impact of the target density is less significant for heavier nuclei.
+We have also observed that the impact of the target density is less significant for heavier nuclei.